Perl Packaging Guidelines

 %perl_process_packlist and %perl_gen_filelist

 These macros prepare Perl-module-related files for the final packaging stage.
-If you use these macros, you can directly use -f %{name}.files in the %files section.
+If you use %perl_gen_filelist, you can normally use -f %{name}.files in the %files section.

 For example: